-Finally, the Applicant proposes to extend the bikeway route southwards from the Camalier property entrance to the Fernwood Road and Democracy Boulevard intersection.
-As aforementioned, the two-way separated bicycle lanes will transition into an off-street ten-foot sidepath south of the Subject Property, to the intersection.
-Due to existing constraints along the Camalier property frontage as a result of the channelized right turn lane at the Democracy Boulevard intersection, steep slopes along the berm, and mature canopy trees, expansion of the existing six-foot sidewalk into a ten-foot sidepath was determined by staff and MCDOT to be the most practical interim solution.
-However, as illustrated by Figure 18, the Applicant proposes to place concrete barriers within the Fernwood Road gutter pan as a temporary form of separation due to the limited right-of-way available to construct a street buffer.
+Finally, the Applicant will extend the bikeway route southwards from the Camalier property entrance to the Fernwood Road and Democracy Boulevard intersection.
+As aforementioned, the two-way separated bicycle lanes will transition into an off-street tenfoot sidepath south of the Subject Property, to the intersection.
+Due to existing constraints along the Camalier property frontage as a result of the channelized right turn lane at the Democracy Boulevard intersection, steep slopes along the berm, and mature canopy trees, expansion of the existing six-foot sidewalk into a ten-foot sidepath was determined by the Planning Board to be the most practical interim solution.
+However, the Applicant will place concrete barriers within the Fernwood Road gutter pan as a temporary form of separation due to the limited right-of-way available to construct a street buffer.
 The ten-foot sidepath with concrete barriers will then transition into the existing six-foot sidewalk as an interim design before implementation of separated bicycle lanes along Fernwood Road and the extension of the Democracy Boulevard sidepath occur as part of a future redevelopment or capital project.